 We all love a dessert don’t we?
 I know I certainly do!
 In fact, when it comes to literally anything chocolate, I’m anybody’s!
 But, we shouldn’t have to feel guilty about enjoying something sweet after our meals or indeed any time of the day, not when we choose our desserts and plant based snacks wisely at least.

 This post will give you examples of some of the tastiest and healthiest whole food plant based desserts and recipes, proving that dessert no longer has to be saved for a treat, but can actually serve to enhance your health and well-being with the clever use of superfoods, healthy fats, fruits and even veggies.

 What is a Whole Food Plant based Diet?

-Many plant based eaters are now taking their health to another level by eating only whole foods.
+Many plant based eaters are now taking their health to another level by eating the whole foods diet.
 This, in essence, means eating foods in their whole and natural form just like Mother Nature intended, and not extracting certain compounds away by any of the below methods:-

 - Juicing (smoothies are ok, as you usually blend whole foods).